Suspected Gunman Found Dead After “Ambush” That Killed Two Firefighters In Idaho

 Body Of Suspected Shooter Found On Canfield Mountain

 KHQ reports that law enforcement officers detected cell phone activation in the area.
-Following that detectation, officers discovered the body of the suspected gunman on Canfield Mountain.
+Following that detection, officers discovered the body of the suspected gunman on Canfield Mountain.
 A firearm was located next to the man.

 “We had a cell phone activation that was in the same spot since about 3:16 [PM], and that it was in the same area,” Sherriff Norris said during a news conference.
 “And we honed in on that cellphone, and we saw that there was a male, appeared to be deceased, with a weapon nearby.”

-One of the firefighters killed in the shooting worked for the Coeur D’Alene Fire Department in Idaho.
+One of the firefighters killed in the shooting worked for the Coeur d’Alene Fire Department in Idaho.
 The other firefighter worked for Kootenai County Fire and Rescue.

 Our hearts and prayers go out to the firefighters’ families…